BBC – A New TV Streaming Box?

 • For presentations, you get Microsoft PowerPoint and Google Slides.

-• For spreadsheets are handled by Microsoft Excel and Google Sheets.
+• For spreadsheets, you get Microsoft Excel and Google Sheets.

 You can access the web Office apps from onedrive.live.com, and Google’s apps can be used from drive.google.com.
 The mobile Office apps are bundled in one Microsoft 365 app for iPhone and Android.
 Google’s mobile apps for Docs, Sheets, Slides, and other tools are individual downloads on iPhone and Android.